quarkusio/quarkus-web-lab/3-comments/README.md

 **››› CODING TIME**

 We need to link each comment section to a blog entry.
-Add a element attribute that the user of the component can set to indicate the reference to the blog entry
+Add an element attribute that the user of the component can set to indicate the reference to the blog entry

 <details>